 There are a number of great senior apps which can be downloaded on smartphones or ipads/tablets which can make senior living a little easier.
 Some examples include reminders to take medications, easy access to news article, and social media networks keeping them connected to family and friends.

 Additionally, personal alert systems (brands including Lifeline) can help your loved one feel more safe and secure while going about their daily activities.
-It may also give you, as the family caregiver, peace of mind that there is a back-up monitoring system in place for times when you are not there with your loved one.
+It may also give you, as the caregiver, peace of mind that there’s a back-up monitoring system in place for times when you’re not there with your loved one.

 Caring for loved ones can be tough for both the care giver and the care receiver.
-It’s important to remember that in order to be a good provider, you also need to take care of yourself.
+It’s important to remember that in order to be a good provider, you also need to take care of yourself and prevent caregiver burnout.